pjanec/dirigent/README.md

 #### Autodetection of the machine id
 Computer's NetBIOS name is used as a default machineId if not specified otherwise.

+#### Logging

+Both agent and master support logging of errors, warnigns etc. into a log file through a Log4net library.
+The log file name as well as other options for logging (verbosity etc.) can be specified as a part of local configuration.

 ## Further Details